 LyricsWiki: 1930 to date.
 Mostly current pop bands.
 Search by artist (first name for individuals or first word of band name), album title or song title.

-Music History 102: Famous Western composers and their music, Middle ages to present.
-Compiled by ipl2 librarians.
+Music History 102: Internet Public Library (ipl2) guide to famous Western composers and their music, Middle Ages to 20th Century.

 Musicpedia: The Open Music Encyclopedia: Using "Melodyhound" melody search engine, find and identify a tune by melody or rhythm.